alirezaazadi/SimpleChatroom/README.md

 * See online users (Realtime)

 * Want more? come ooooon!
-This is a fucking simple project for university course dude :))
+This is a fucking simple project for university course dude :)) but I will be happy if you contribute and improve it or even better do some tasks of the below [Todo List](##TODO) :D

 ## Runnig